 Five Seed Crackers (Gluten Free, Vegan, Oil Free, Paleo and Keto Friendly) are simply the best gluten free cracker out there.
 It’s an easy recipe you are going to love.
-From now on I plan to have them in my pantry all the time!

 Five Seed Crackers are my new favorite snack.